Ethereum Gas: understanding gas price and gas limit

 And how Crypto APIs calculates it for you

 What is gas?

-These transaction costs (transaction fees) are always paid in ETH, the native currency on the Ethereum blockchain.
+These transaction costs (transaction fees) always go through using ETH, the native currency on the Ethereum blockchain.

 How is a transaction fee calculated?

-A transaction fee is calculated by multiplying the consumed gas by the gas price.
+A transaction fee results by multiplying the consumed gas by the gas price.

-When the gas limit you set is lower than the gas required, the transaction fails, but since it’s still been mined you lose the gas used up to that point.
-When the gas limit is higher than needed, only the required amount of gas will be considered and the unused gas will be refunded.
+When the gas limit you set is lower than the gas required, the transaction fails.
+But since it’s still been mined, you lose the gas used up to that point.
+When the gas limit is higher than what the need is, only the required amount of gas will go and blockchain refunds the unused gas.
 It’s good to keep in mind that, if all other variables are the same, a transaction with an unnecessarily high gas limit could be less appealing to miners.
 Therefore it doesn’t make sense to put a high limit even when only the needed amount of gas is deducted.

 Gas price is the amount of gwei you are willing to pay per unit of gas.
 A higher price will get your transaction mined faster.
 A cheap gas price might leave you with an unmined transaction, as there is no financial benefit for the miner to pick it.

 To make an analogy and understand better how it works, imagine that: